The £270million profit Liverpool have made due to Michael Edwards

 After a successful loan spell at Southampton in 2018-19, he then joined his boyhood club on a permanent deal for a fee of £20million.

-The 28-year-old is proving to be a bargain for the Saints after scoring 34 goals in 67 Premier League appearances over the last two seasons.
+The 29-year-old proved to be a bargain for the Saints after scoring 34 goals in 67 Premier League appearances but has fared less well at Aston Villa this term.

 Another academy graduate, Kent made his debut against Exeter City in the FA Cup in 2016, but that proved to be his only first-team appearance for Liverpool.

 The winger enjoyed a highly successful loan spell at Rangers in 2018-19 before making the move permanent for £7.5million.